Archery Return to play Covid-19 rulesSOSA Archers return to play plan: effective October, 2021

 I acknowledge that there are risks associated with entering club facilities and/or participating in club activities, and that the measures taken by the club and participants, including those set out above and under the COVID-19 Response Plan and Return to Sport Protocols, will not entirely eliminate those risks.

-StartingWe are back indoors Oct 8th, except on holidays: on Monday and Thursday nights at 6 PM. for youth and 8 pm for adults; due to COVID rules you must pre-book a time slot.
-This is done by contacting Mary by Text or phone 250-535-1833 between 3PM and 4 PM and if there is room you will let them know.
+StartingWe are back indoors Oct 7th, except on holidays: on Monday (mixed group) and Thursday nights at 6 PM. for youth and 8 pm for adults; due to COVID rules you must pre-book a time slot.
+This is done by contacting Mary by Text or phone 250-535-1833 between 3PM and 4 PM and if there is room we will let them know.

 If you are a new member wanting to come to archery, email a few days before so that you can be sent a Covid info package containing the information needed to join us.